 - 1. We use words to get our point or opinions across to other people. - 2.
-BridgePrep Academy has a zero tolerance for aggression; in the event that a student is involved in a physical altercation, the student will be send to the office and the parents will be called.
+BridgePrep Academy has a zero tolerance for aggression; if a student is involved in a physical altercation, the student will be sent to the office and the parents will be called.
 At this time, disciplinary measures will be discussed.